-FDC adopted the second version of its Walking, Cycling and Mobility Aid Strategy in October 2022.
-Delivery of this strategy will see fundamental change in the ability to be able to use active travel modes in and around the towns, villages and hamlets across Fenland and increase accessibility between towns.
-This approach will enable significantly higher levels of active travel whilst providing for successful integration with our public transport network.
+Fenland District Council adopted its the second version of its Walking, Cycling and Mobility Aid Strategy in October 2022.
+Nevember 2021.
+Delivery of this strategy will see fundamental change in the ability to be able to walk and cycle in and around the towns, villages and hamlets across Fenland and increase accessibility between towns.
+This approach will enable significantly higher levels of walking and cycling whilst providing for successful integration with our public transport network.